Via Francesco Negri, 39, 00154 Roma

 Last, but certainly not least is one of Rome’s oldest Irish pub.
 With a happy hour that runs daily until 8 pm and more sports screens than you can shake a stick at, Druid’s Den is arguably the best sports bar Rome has to offer.
 They serve food all day, have pool tables and alongside their regular televisions, projector screens.
 The taps boast all the beers you’re familiar with, Guinness features prominently, as well as a large selection of spirits.
 Prices are great, service is quick, and the place boasts a lively atmosphere.

 Located between Piazza Venezia and the Pantheon is The Public House, a fantastic place to head to if you want to watch sports.
 This place hosts a ton of live events and screens all major sporting events on the many HD-TVs dotted around the venue.
 For food, it serves up burgers and nachos alongside Italian classics like carbonara.
 What’s best though, is that they serve Brooklyn East IPA on tap!
 And, not to worry for those of you after a cocktail The Public House has got you covered.
 They boast an extensive cocktail list, and drinks made with care and attention by fantastic, friendly staff.

-So, there you have a selection of Rome’s best places to watch football and no excuses to miss out on the World Cup.
+There you have it, a selection of Rome’s best places to watch football and other live sports.
+You’ll never have to miss a match again.

 Vatican Tours: Sistine Chapel, St Peter's Basilica and Vatican Museum